 Athlete Advisory: Prohibited substance GW1516

-Due to the risk of prohibited substance GW1516, the Sport Integrity Australia would like to again warn athletes about the dangers it poses to your health.
+Due to the risk of prohibited substance GW1516, Sport Integrity Australia would like to again warn athletes about the dangers it poses to your health.

 GW1516, primarily used in sports doping to increase endurance, is not approved for human use.